Last updated on June 28th, 2020 at 05:01 pm

 Add to that numerous ospreys swooping overhead, a shaded walk through a forest of native vegetation and some deserted little beaches, and you have the recipe for a great day in a kayak.

-Here’s our trip report on the kayak trail to the park’s Munyon Island, a historic and scenic destination.
+Here’s our trip report on the kayak trail to the park’s Munyon Island, a historic and scenic destination with John D. MacArthur Beach State Park.

 MacArthur Beach also features picnic grounds, a playground and a nice short hike, the Satinleaf Nature Trail.
 (If you don’t know the satinleaf tree, it’s worth taking the walk to admire its bronze-satin leaves.)

-Resources for a visit to John D MacArthur Beach State Park
+Planning a visit to John D. MacArthur Beach State Park

 Parking: Ample and no extra charge beyond park admission